nurp/portal-ui-legacy/README.md

 ### Authentication
 In order to properly run the UI and login to test the auth you will need to run the application in a specific way.
-This includes `sudo` and running the app on port `80`.
-You will need to ensure that you don't have something else using that port (like a local apache setup).

-The following command should work:
-`sudo GDC_API=http://portal.gdc.cancer.gov:5000 GDC_PORT=80 npm start`
+Locally, auth can be faked with GDC_FAKE_AUTH=true npm start.
+To really test auth please vpn into an environment.

 #### Modifying /etc/hosts
 In order to support local use of the login system we need to add the following